FBA Disadvantages: Amazon Can Inform, But It Cannot Engage

 All of which brings us back to the original point of this article: Amazon can inform, but it cannot engage.
 The difference between a dour brand profile on Amazon compared to the vibrant color and conversation of the same brand's Insta feed is always striking.
 It tells the story of why so many brands see FBA disadvantages as a threat to their brand identity and choose to move beyond Amazon as soon as they have the order volume and resources to do so.

 Need help moving on from Amazon?
 Our team can help!
-Capacity’s Director of Strategic Accounts, Kevin Hall, is an experienced voice in this sector.
-He has an extensive background working with established brands to avoid repeating the mistakes other retailers have made, as well as the pitfalls of dealing with Amazon.
+Capacity fulfillment experts have a lot of experience working with established brands to avoid repeating the mistakes other retailers have made, as well as the pitfalls of dealing with Amazon.